 Certain cash flows related to the Company are transacted by fellow group companies on behalf of the Company.
-The directors have assessed that the Company is the principal in these transactions and the Group's role is for administrative purposes only.
+The directors have assessed that the Company is the principal in these transactions and the role of other group's companies is for administrative purposes only.
 As such the Company presents all cash flows related to the company in these financial statements in line with IAS 7.